nshiab/simple-data-analysis/README.md

 deno -A jsr:@nshiab/setup-sda --framework
 ```

+To also initialize a git repository, pass the --git flag.

 ## Manual installation

 If you want to add the library to an existing project, here's how.